kubermatic/kubeone/README.md

 kubeone install config.yaml --tfjson tf.json
 ```

-To learn more about KubeOne configuration, check out
+To learn more about KubeOne configuration, please run `kubeone config print --full`.
-[the example configuration file][12].

 For advanced use cases and other features, check the [KubeOne features][13]
 document.